When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 The interactive museum will transport you to a different time (again, in a much safer setting than the real deal).

-With over 400 artifacts, including a 3-ton section of the ship’s hull, the Titanic Artifact Exhibition is a place where reality meets imagination.More Info (click to expand)
+With over 400 artifacts, including a 3-ton section of the ship’s hull, the Titanic Artifact Exhibition is a place where reality meets imagination.More Info (click to show all)

 9. Day Trip To Crystal River